s747447/L-NCodeTN/README.md

 L&amp;N STEM Code Tn Team

-This repository will be written in Java Script.
+This repository will be written in Java Script and HTML served on a webserver.

 We are working on creating a Solar Energy Savings Calculator for Knox County Schools.